Pujan-Dev/WaterReminders/README.md

 # WaterReminders

-this is an warer Reminder app in python
+This is an water reminder app made by Pujan Neupane.

+In this app the programming language used was Python3.10.

+An simple program